wanforge/quotes/README.md

 - 🧧 A lot of times people look at the negative side of what they feel they can't do.
 I always look on the positive side of what I can do.
 - 🧩 A ruffled mind makes a restless pillow.
 - 🪘 All this modern technology just makes people try to do everything at once.
+- 🪘 An optimist is a person who sees a green light everywhere, while the pessimist sees only the red spotlight...
+The truly wise person is color-blind.

 - 📍 Always seek out the seed of triumph in every adversity.